 Major policy changes such as demonetisation, the Real Estate (Regulation and Development) Act (RERA) and GST are aimed at streamlining the real estate segment in the country.
 However, the contribution of these initiatives in bringing down property prices is still debatable.

 While GST will undoubtedly facilitate a more comprehensive and uniform tax system in the real estate sector, the reform is unlikely to alter the pricing mechanism in the sector.

 Before the implementation of GST, the applicable service tax rate for an under-construction property was 15 percent.
-Under the GST regime, the council fixed the tax for under-construction properties at 18 percent, which after the abatement of the land costs comes to an effective GST rate of 12 percent.
+Under the GST regime, the council in 2017 fixed the tax for under-construction properties at 18 percent, which after the abatement of the land costs comes to an effective GST rate of 12 percent.
 For the homebuyer, the good news is that a deduction of land value equal to one-third of the total amount will be charged by the developer for the purpose of GST calculation.
-In February 2019, the GST Council further slashed the GST rate on under-construction units to five percent, giving a sigh of relief to the already burdened homebuyers.
+In February 2019, the GST Council further slashed the GST rate on under-construction units to five percent (without ITC benefits), giving a sigh of relief to the already burdened homebuyers.

 Let’s understand the computation better with an example.
 If the value of your property is Rs 70 lakh, a developer can subtract up to Rs 22 lakh (one-third of Rs 70 lakh) as land cost and calculate GST at five percent on the remaining value of Rs 47 lakh.

 The popular opinion is that excluding the stamp duty and registration cost from GST is a spoiler for the sector.
-The ongoing stamp duty fee hovers at around five percent; essentially escalating the total value of an apartment to 17 percent.
+The ongoing stamp duty fee hovers at around 5-7 percent.

 The biggest game changer in GST is the introduction of Input Tax Credit (ITC), under which credit of taxes incurred at each stage of construction can be availed by the developer.
 The benefits accrued from this can be passed on to the consumer.